 - Cil (C Intermediate Language) [17] extended with an implementation of the specification language ACSL (ANSI/ISO C Specification Language) [1].
 This is the intermediate language upon which Frama-C is based.
 See Section 3.2 for details. - The Frama-C kernel.
 It is a toolbox on top of Cil dedicated to static analyses.
 It provides data structures and operations which help the developer to deal with the Cil AST (Abstract Syntax Tree), as well as general services providing an uniform set of features to Frama-C. See Section 3.3 for details. - The Frama-C plug-ins.
-These are analyses or source-to-source transformations that use the kernel, and possibly others plug-ins through the APIs they register in the Frama-C kernel.
+These are analyses or source-to-source transformations that use the kernel, and possibly others plug-ins through their APIs.
 See Section 3.4 for details.